 Life is made of moments which seem continuous but aren’t really.

-A lot of what we call “life” is mundane: school, work, laundry, dishes…
+A lot of what we call “Life” is mundane: school, work, laundry, grocery shopping and yes, the dishes…

-These routine tasks are like the underscore of a movie, or the background music at a restaurant, there but still mostly unnoticed.
-Nothing in particular makes these monotonous parts of living stand out, and they are usually not the prominent ones which we readily recall.
+Nothing, in particular, makes these monotonous parts of living stand out, and they are usually not the prominent events which we readily recall.

-Then, there are the bright spots: falling in love, the birth of a child, or laughing with friends.
+Then, there are the bright spots: falling in love, the birth of a child, or laughing to tears with a friend.
 These wondrous moments most often are unplanned and unexpected.

 In the Midst of Life